BZoennchen/supercollider-book/_sources/chapters/preamble/algorithms.md

 Thus truth is like a flicker---a momentary effect produced by a play of signs, none of which have fixed meaning.
 You might feel you "have" the truth for a moment---but that truth is never self-identical, never whole, and always open to being undone by the play of signs that brought it into being.
 Derrida *decontructs* the traditional view that language reflects reality; that words are label for things and truth is correspondence; that a statement is true if it matches reality.

+Take the sentence: "There is a glass of water on the table".
+In ordinary terms, most people would say: This statement is true if there is, in fact, a glass of water on the table.
+This is the *correspondence theory of truth*: a statement is true if it matches reality.
+But Rorty rejects the correspondence theory as metaphysically confused.
+He doesn't say statements like this are not true---he says the notion of "truth as correspondence to reality" is unhelpful and unnecessary.
+The statement "There is a glass of water on the table" is true if our peers (or linguistic community) would agree that it is appropriate to assert it---given what we observe and how we talk.
+Truth is what it is good for us to believe (pragmatism).
+Rorty does not deny that the glass of water exists.
+The sentence is true not because it corresponds to reality in some metaphysical way but because it’s useful, warranted, and coherent within our practices.

+Similarily Derrida wouldn't deny that such a sentence can function meaningfully.
+But he would interpret the question not in terms of correspondence or even pragmatic success, but in terms of language’s internal play, difference, and deferred meaning.
+Even a simple sentence like this relies on (1) a shared system of signs and differences (what "glass", "water", "table" mean) and (2) a context (what table? where? when? how is "glass" being used?).
+But crucially, for him, context is never fully stable or closed.
+Meaning always relies on differences, and no word has a meaning that is completely fixed.
+Even if the referent exists (the actual glass), the sentence's meaning is still subject to drift, re-interpretation, or breakdown.
+In saying, "There *is* a glass of water," we act as though we are pointing to something fully present.
+But this assertion already assumes a metaphysics of presence---that meaning is anchored in a stable, present "*now*".
+Yet "glass", "water", "table" only mean what they mean through differences from other terms.
+Each word points beyond itself in an infinite chain of references (glass -> vessel -> transparency -> fragility... etc.).
+Meaning is never fully *there*.
+It is constructed and deferred.
+If Rorty says

+>truth is what your peers let you get away with saying,

+Derrida might say:

+>Meaning is what temporarily survives the endless sliding of signifiers.

+This does not mean that formal logical systems, such as Tarski's theory of truth can be refuted.
+They work perfectly fine as a tool for logicians.
+But it is one way to operate in a specific system and another to generalize this system into a universal theory of truth that applies to ethics, politics, or everyday speech.
+Truth in natural language isn't formal because formal statements requires a formal system within they can be true or false---one might say valid or invalid.
+We shouldn't pretend "truth" is a metaphysical relation.
+Derrida would probably go further and would argue that all language is vulnerable to slippage, undecidability, and recursive instability, even formal logic.
+He would say:

+>Derrida is saying you can't ultimately escape the problem of meaning and self-reference---not even with meta-languages.

 Furthermore, he suggests that reality is always mediated through language.
 We do not experience a raw "real" but a linguistically filtered version of it.